nsidc/earthaccess/docs/contributor/triaging.md

 - In Review
 - Done

+When triaging a new issue, review the information and provide a response or follow up with question(s) if needed.
+Providing gratitude for the submission as a text or emoji response is highly encouraged.
 Move the issue to the Backlog unless it ought to be closed as "not planned", as outlined below.
+If you are unsure, add the **needs: triage** label.
 On the righthand side of the issue page, the "Projects" section contains an `earthaccess` project box.
 Click "no status" to select the status options.
 Select "Backlog".
 This will move the project out of the [Needs Triage](https://github.com/orgs/earthaccess-dev/projects/1/views/3) project view into its relevant backlog view depending on issue type.
 See below for more details on these other project views.

-### Close Issue as Not Planned

-#### When to "Close as not planned"?
+### When to "Close as not planned"?

 Close issues as "not planned" when: